AcutronicRobotics/ros2learn/README.md

 ## Usage

+### Tune hyperparameters
+Check the optimal network hyperparameters for the environment you want to train.
+[Hyperparams.md](/Hyperparams.md).

 ### Train an agent
 You will find all available examples at */experiments/examples/*.
 Although the algorithms are complex, the way to execute them is really simple.
 For instance, if you want to train MARA robot using ppo2_mlp, you should execute the following command: